sanchit-gandhi/asr-rnnt/README.md

 # Fine-Tuning RNN-T Models
 A [PyTorch](https://github.com/pytorch/pytorch) repository for fine-tuning NVIDIA RNN-T BPE models using Hugging Face Datasets and the Hugging Face Trainer.
+The sister repository for fine-tuning Seq2Seq and CTC ASR models in JAX/Flax can be found at: https://github.com/sanchit-gandhi/seq2seq-speech.

 The modelling files are based very heavily on those from [NVIDIA NeMo](https://github.com/NVIDIA/NeMo).
 This is a standalone repository to enable rapid prototyping and involvement with the community.
 The final modelling files and training script will be merged into [Transformers 🤗](https://github.com/huggingface/transformers) to be used with the rest of the open-source library.
 The final system weights will be made publicly available at [huggingface.co](huggingface.co) 🚀